 Our experienced Welfare Benefits Advisors provide information that can help you to understand benefit rules/law and identify possible entitlement, as well as help with applications for relevant benefits and support with appeals against unsatisfactory decisions.

 To assist us to complete your benefit application fully and accurately, please click on the type of benefit you are claiming from the options below for details of what information you will need for your telephone appointment (if you don’t have everything on the list don’t worry, just inform the advisor).

 The appointment itself:

-At the time of your appointment one of our advisors (Alison or Glyn) will call you on the number you have given us when registering with the centre - please have a pen and paper to hand as you will probably need to make some notes.
+At the time of your appointment one of our Welfare Benefits Advisors (Alison or Glyn) will call you on one of the telephone numbers you have given us when registering with the centre - please have a pen and paper to hand as you will probably need to make some notes.

 Please also provide your email address (if you have one) at the beginning of the appointment as it may be necessary to share documents and information following the appointment.

 Carers UK (A-Z of changes to benefits, assessments and support COVID-19):

 Sefton Council has set up a helpline for anyone living in Sefton who needs support due to the situation surrounding coronavirus, please call 0345 140 0845 or visit their website: